Instrumenting the Linux kernel with ftrace

 echo 1 | sudo tee /sys/kernel/tracing/tracing_on

-Finally, listen to the stream of ftrace events with:
+Listen to the stream of ftrace events with:

-sudo echo /sys/kernel/tracing/trace_pipe
+sudo cat /sys/kernel/tracing/trace_pipe

 # cat /sys/kernel/tracing/trace_pipe